aymather/statistics-js/README.md

 # Discussion (Plain English)
 Basically we went into this experiment saying that in order to accept that caffine affected metabolism, we needed to be at least 95% confident.
 But when we ran the tests, we found that we were around 94% confident.
 So we're close, but I wouldn't draw any conclusions just yet.
-In order to essentially, "break the tie" here, we just need to run a few more tests.
+In order to essentially, "break the tie" here, we can go get a bigger sample size and run a few more tests.

 # Discussion (Using Scientific Terminology)
 From this data we can conclude that caffine does not have